Chronic Pain as a Conditioned Behaviour

 - Repeat at semi-regular intervals.
 A sensible “dosage” might be twice a day for a week.
 Less risks failure due to simply not having enough disruption.
 More risks wasting too much time and energy on a highly experimental treatment.

-Completely unscientific anecdote
+My utterly unscientific self-treatment anecdote

-Clearly the DIY approach could easily fail even if professionally guided SDR proves to be genuinely effective.
-But I wouldn’t hesitate to try it myself if I needed to… and I have, and it worked extremely well.
-In only about three sessions, I “nuked” an extremely persistent case of hip pain (greater trochanteric pain syndrome).
+In only about three sessions, I “nuked” an extremely persistent case of hip pain (greater trochanteric pain syndrome, seemingly).
 It had been unrelenting for months and had started to interfere with sleep.
-This was not a subtle or erratic pain that might have just happened to have backed off by chance or with a little optimism.
-It was a serious problem that evaporated more or less immediately after I took a swing at it with SDR.
+This was not a subtle or erratic pain that might have just happened to have backed off by chance or with a little optimism: it was a serious, constant problem that evaporated entirely right after I took a swing at it with SDR.

-It seemed remarkable, and that experience is probably chiefly responsible for the energy I’ve put into this article.
+It seemed remarkable!
+And that experience is probably chiefly responsible for the energy I’ve put into this article.
 Although I was intellectually interested before that, relief from a really nasty hip pain was quite inspiring.

 About Paul Ingraham